openbaton/docs/docs/tosca-ims.md

 Deploy the stored NSD by using the dashboard.

-You need to go again to the GUI, go to `Catalogue -> NS Descriptors`, and open the drop down menu by clicking on `Action`.
+You need to go again to the GUI, go to `Catalogue -> NS Descriptors`, and open the drop down menu of the openIMSCore NSD by clicking on `Action`.
 Afterwards you need to press the `Launch` button in order to start the deployment of this NSD.

 If you go to `Orchestrate NS -> NS Records` in the menu on the left side, you can follow the deployment process and check the current status of the deploying NSD.